Wattouat-IT/Wattouat-Server/README.md

 Edit the file ``` wattouat.conf```

- - ip, your local ip who run the database
+ - ip : your local ip who run the database

 ## Server installation